 Speaking of order fulfillment, supply chain optimization also helps increase your on-time orders, order accuracy and the number of happy customers.
 As we mentioned above, proper inventory management makes sure that you always have enough goods available to ship to your customers.
 But there are also other components that help improve your order fulfillment.

 The delivery of your orders is just as important as producing the goods for them.
-Supply chain optimization helps… well… optimize your order delivery.
-Two of the main components of this include finding ways to load your trucks or other transportation faster and optimizing your delivery routes.
-These aspects also fall under the category of logistics planning or logistics optimization (there’s that buzzword again…).
+Supply chain optimization helps, obviously, optimize your order delivery.
+Two of the main components of this include discovering new methods to load your shipping transportation faster and finding the most efficient delivery routes.
+Logistics planning and optimization are also affected by these aspects.

 3. Demand Planning